xapple/libcbm_runner/roadmap.md

 - Add a mechanism for the dynamic harvest allocation

-## Bring libcbm_runner to feature parity with cbmcfs3_runner

-- Check between libcbm_runner and cbmcfs3_data scenario of the static demand the remaining inconsistency of pools specifically for the DOM and soil pools
+# QAQC Quality assurance quality control

+## Pre processing

+- Method to compare input data across scenarios

+## Post processing

+- Harvest requested and harvested allocated

 # Future code improvements

-- Better error message in the case where the AIDB is absent (or an empty symbolic link).
-  Current message is table species missing.

 - Fix version of autopaths and plumbing dependencies

-- Would it make sense to make sit available before the simulation run?  i.e. Create a SIT object before the run method?
+- To provide access to the input data, would it make sense to make sit available before the simulation run?  i.e. Create a SIT object before the run method?
 Maybe it doesn't make sense.
 An alternative would be to decompose the run in 2 one that prepares the run and one that actually calls the simulator?
 That's mostly useful for debugging anyway.

     self.sit = sit_cbm_factory.load_sit(str(self.paths.json_config), db_path=str(db_path))

+## AIDB

+- Better error message in the case where the AIDB is absent (or an empty symbolic link).
+  Current message is table species missing.

+Scenarios changing parameters in the AIDB

+- Changing soil decomposition parameters before the model run for the purpose of a given scenario.

-## AIDB harmonization (long term)
+Harmonization (long term)

 There are many AIDB because disturbances have different meaning in different countries and because soil decomposition parameters are different.